-Moya et al. [55] reviewed 54 patients that underwent surgery for laryngotracheal stenosis and defined findings according to topographic and lesional criteria, incorporating three independent variables: stage of development (S), caliber (C), and length (L).
+Moya et al. [58] reviewed 54 patients that underwent surgery for laryngotracheal stenosis and defined findings according to topographic and lesional criteria, incorporating three independent variables: stage of development (S), caliber (C), and length (L).
 Recently this classification has been modified.
-It is presented in Table 11.1.
+It is presented in Table 12.1.

-In 2007 Freitag et al. [56] proposed a standardized scheme, presenting descriptive images and diagrams for rapid and uniform classification of central airway stenoses (Fig. 11.4).
-Classification was based on the type of lesion, degree, and location.
-They divided airway stenoses into structural and dynamic, and they included malignant causes as well.
+In 2007 Freitag et al. [59] proposed a standardized scheme, presenting descriptive images and diagrams for rapid and uniform classification of central airway stenosis.
+In Fig. 12.9 classification was based on the type of lesion, degree, and location.
+They divided airway stenosis into structural and dynamic, and they included malignant causes as well.